United Kingdom–Uruguay relations

-The United Kingdom has an embassy in Montevideo.
-Uruguay has an embassy in London.

-Country comparison
+United Kingdom–Uruguay relations are the foreign and bilateral relations between the Oriental Republic of Uruguay and the United Kingdom of Great Britain and Northern Ireland.
+The two countries established diplomatic relations on 21 February 1833.

+Both countries share common membership of the Atlantic Co-operation Pact, the International Criminal Court, the United Nations, the World Health Organization, and the World Trade Organization.
+Bilaterally the two countries have an Investment Agreement.

 History

 Both countries established diplomatic relations immediately after Uruguay's independence in 1825.
 Paramount to Uruguay's constitution as a state was the Preliminary Peace Convention of 1828, a piece of British diplomacy.

 The UK played an important role in Uruguay's history until the end of World War II, after which the United States played an increasing role.

+In 2022, UK Prime Minister Boris Johnson invited Uruguayan President Luis Lacalle Pou to talks at Downing Street.
+The two met on May 23 and discussed deepening trade ties and removing trade barriers, as well as Russia's illegal invasion of Ukraine.
+They also discussed security ties.